Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Karnataka

-SSLC Examination that were slated to begin from June 21 has been postponed in view of the surge in COVID-19 cases.
-A revised schedule will be decided after the second wave dies.
+SSLC Examination that was slated to begin from June 21 has been postponed in view of the surge in COVID-19 cases.
+A revised schedule will be decided after the second wave dies

 Punjab